catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 	<div class="col-sm-2"></div>
 </div>

-As for Stable Diffusion itself, it is certainly not perfect but it is in my opinion very usable.
-For example sometimes face does not aligned properly but a fix is an option to fix it.
-Then fingers may not be generated properly sometimes it just a blob of random shapes and sometimes you can get extra fingers or lost some.
-Also unlike DALL-E wich can understand complex sentence or even paragraph, Stable Diffusion NLP is still behind. which is mostly stated in [Limitations and Bias](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original).
+As for Stable Diffusion itself, it is certainly not perfect, but it is in my opinion very usable.
+For example sometimes face does not align properly, but a fix is an option to fix it.
+Then fingers may not be generated properly sometimes it just a blob of random shapes, and sometimes you can get extra fingers or lost some.
+Also unlike DALL-E which can understand complex sentence or even paragraph, Stable Diffusion NLP is still behind.
+Which is mostly stated in [Limitations and Bias](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original).

 <div class="row">
 	<div class="col-sm-2"></div>